dflock/duncanlock.net/content/posts/tech/reliably-building-virtualbox-guest-additions-on-centos-6x.rst

 :slug: reliably-building-virtualbox-guest-additions-on-centos-6x
 :date: 2014-01-22 19:54:48
 :tags: linux, centos, virtualbox
+:meta_description: It took me a while to figure out how to get the VirtualBox Guest Additions to build reliably on CentOS 6.x - here's how to do it.

 We use CentOS VM's at work to emulate our production environment - and it took me a while to figure out how to get the VirtualBox Guest Additions to build reliably on CentOS 6.4/5.
 This is what I've currently settled on as a reliable method.